2017 - 2021

-The study is using the following components to answer these questions:
+The study used the following components to answer these questions:

 - Online survey of program administrators.
-To systematically document how the 22 different providers implement the URM Program, the research team will conduct an online survey of State Refugee Coordinators, URM program administrators, and child welfare agency administrators.
+To systematically document how the 22 different providers implement the URM Program, the research team conducted an online survey of State Refugee Coordinators, URM program administrators, and child welfare agency administrators.

 - Site visits to six URM programs.
-The team will interview managers and staff at select URM programs and partners in the community who also provide services to refugee youth and conduct focus groups with youth and foster families participating in the program.
-The team will also interview staff at public child welfare agencies to learn about the child welfare services in the community.
+The team interviewed managers and staff at select URM programs and partners in the community who also provide services to refugee youth and conducted focus groups with youth and foster families participating in the program.
+The team also interviewed staff at public child welfare agencies to learn about the child welfare services in the community.

 - Analysis of program data.
-The research team will explore the availability and quality of data on program participants and services, and at OPRE’s request will conduct analyses of available data from currently available sources.
+The research team explored the availability and quality of data on program participants and services, and conducted analyses of available administrative data.

 Point(s) of contact: For more information, please reach out to OPRE’s points of contact for this project Gabrielle Newell or MEF Associates’ Project Director, Sam Elkin (firstname.lastname@example.org).

-This study is registered on Open Science Framework under the title Descriptive Study of the Unaccompanied Refugee Minors (URM) Program.
+This study is registered on Open Science Framework under the title Descriptive Study of the Unaccompanied Refugee Minors (URM) Visit disclaimer page Program.